ahartfelder/teste/README.md

-# Fibonacci Number Checker
+# Test Project

-This project is a TypeScript application that checks if a given number is part of the Fibonacci sequence.
-The Fibonacci sequence is a series of numbers where each number is the sum of the two preceding ones, starting from 0 and 1.
+This project includes two TypeScript applications:

+1. **Fibonacci Number Checker**: Checks if a given number is part of the Fibonacci sequence.
+2. **Letter 'a' Counter**: Counts the occurrences of the letter 'a' (both uppercase and lowercase) in a given string.

 ## Project Setup